Why should I choose Toomey Defence Lawyers?

 - Conditional dismissal with a good behaviour bond – Section 10(1)(b): A court may dismiss a charge under Section 10 but decide to also put you on a good behaviour bond, which can last for a maximum of two years.
 This bond may have a number of conditions that you must abide by in order to avoid having a different sentence for the offence applied.

-- Conditional dismissal with a rehabilitation course – Section 10(1)(c): In this instance the Section 10 is conditional on you entering a program relevant to your case, such as the Traffic Offenders program.
-You must successfully complete the program and comply with and action plan arising from your participation in the program.
+- Conditional dismissal with a rehabilitation course – Section 10(1)(c): In this instance the Section 10 is conditional on you entering a program relevant to your case, such as the Traffic Offenders program or some kind of rehabilitation.
+You must successfully complete the program in order to comply with this bond.

 What is a character reference, and do I need one?